Introduction

 Let’s take a look of the code in details.

-The first line import the get method from the requests library.
+The first line import the get

 from requests import get

-Then, we define a string url, which is the URL of the open data API of the Observatory.
+, which is the URL of the open data API of the Observatory.

 url = 'https://data.weather.gov.hk/weatherAPI/opendata/weather.php?dataType=rhrread&lang=en'